-Thankfully, good eye health in general is something over which we have a certain amount of control.
+Thankfully, good eye health, in general, is something over which we have a certain amount of control.

 Basic Eye Care Tips

-- Visit the eye doctor regularly so serious medical conditions are identified early and to learn how to keep eyes in optimal health.
+- Visit the eye doctor regularly so severe medical conditions are identified early and to learn how to keep eyes in optimal health.
 Patients with glasses or contacts, children and seniors should get annual checkups; everyone else should visit every two years.